ivanfba/scrum/README.md

 # Scrum Voting
-This is a little project for Scrum Voting that uses HTML/JS and PHP to store the results into a JSON file.
+This is a free public project for Scrum Voting that uses HTML/JS and PHP to store the results into a JSON file.

 See a Demo at http://inverzorro.freecluster.eu/scrum/